7 Reasons Why Leaders Need to Show Greater Interest in Continuous Feedback Sharing

 Continual feedback sharing will establish mentor-mentee relationships in the organization.
 Employees will view their superiors as generous mentors adding value to their career pursuits.
 We all know how important workplace relationships are to the cause of engagement and success.
 When co-workers respect each other and are comfortable around each other, it inspires positive energy in all dimensions of the workplace.
 The conversations during feedback sharing can play a massive role in fostering cordial relationships.

 Given the present trends of the corporate world and the projected future of work, it is essential to lay a larger emphasis on connections.
 In remote teams or hybrid cultures, relationships between colleagues will take a backseat.
 This is because, in the absence of physical proximity of their colleagues, some workers will be affected by the lack of emotional support.
-In such scenarios, employers will have to find new ways to promote amicable relationships in the culture.
+In such scenarios, employers will have to like QR Code based feedback sharing to promote amicable relationships in the culture.
 Why not leverage continuous feedback sharing mechanisms for the same?
 It will ensure that employees view their leaders as connected to them and sensitive to their needs.

 4. Enhanced sense of belonging in employees